Nynuphar/IDEAL-doc/docs/source/auditlog.rst

 Audit log
 *************

-The audit log tracks the any change which happen at the Study level.
+The audit log tracks the any change which happens to a patient in a study.
 For example, if a patient's address is edited, this will be tracked.

 You can see now see these changes and the audit log, by navigating to **Patient management** > **Patient List (Study)** > **Patient details** (eye icon).
 Then select **Audit**.
 And then select "Audit".